lgc13/LucasCosta_portfolio/android_studio/README.md

 # Projects:

-Click on the title link to see more information about each specific project.
+<h6>Click on the title link to see more information about each specific project.</h6>

 [1- My Business Card App](https://github.com/lgc13/LucasCosta_portfolio/tree/master/android_studio/MyBusinessCard_app_project)